Worklytics/psoxy/docs/aws/guides/lambdas-on-vpc.md

 ## Troubleshooting

 Check your Cloud Watch logs for the lambda.
-Proxy lambda will timeout in INIT phase if SSM Parameter Store *or* your secret store implementation (AWS Secrets Manager, Vault) is not reachable.
+Proxy lambda will time out in INIT phase if SSM Parameter Store *or* your secret store implementation (AWS Secrets Manager, Vault) is not reachable.

 Some potential causes of this:
-  - DNS failure - it's going got look up the SSM service by domain; if the DNS zone for the SSM endpoint you've provisioned is not published on the VPC, this will fail; similarly, if the endpoint wasn't configured on a subnet - then it won't have an IP to be resolved.
+  - DNS failure - it's going to look up the SSM service by domain; if the DNS zone for the SSM endpoint you've provisioned is not published on the VPC, this will fail; similarly, if the endpoint wasn't configured on a subnet - then it won't have an IP to be resolved.
-  - if the IP is resolved, you should see failure to connect to it in the logs (timeouts); check that your security groups for lambda/subnet/endpoint allow bidirectional traffic necessary to for your lambda to retrieve data from SSM via the REST API.
+  - if the IP is resolved, you should see failure to connect to it in the logs (timeouts); check that your security groups for lambda/subnet/endpoint allow bidirectional traffic necessary for your lambda to retrieve data from SSM via the REST API.

 ## Switching back from using a VPC